Chapter 5:

 Ps 51.4, 5

-Against you, you alone, I have sinned,
+Against you, you above all, I have sinned,

-In order that you may prove to be righteous when you speak,
+Therefore you are righteous when you speak,

-And in sin my mother conceived me.
+And my mother conceived me in sin.

 Gen 4.4